UoB-HPC/CloverLeaf-OpenACC/README.md

-# CloverLeaf_ref
+# CloverLeaf_OpenACC

-This is the reference version of CloverLeaf version 1.3.
+This is the OpenACC version of CloverLeaf version 1.3.

 ## Release Notes